rotki/rotki/docs/api.rst

         {
           "entries": [
             {"address": "0x9531c059098e3d194ff87febb587ab07b30b1306", "name": "Dude ABC"},
+            {"address": "13EcxFSXEFmJfxGXSQYLfgEXXGZBSF1P753MyHauw5NV4tAV", "name": "Polkacomma"},
             {"address": "0x8A4973ABBCEd48596D6D79ac6B53Ceda65e342CD", "name": "Dude XYZ"}
           ]
         }

     :reqjson object entries: A list of entries to be updated in the addressbook.
     :reqjson str address: The address that will be tracked in the addressbook.
-    :reqjson str[optional] blockchain: The chain in which to use the provided name.
+    :reqjson str[optional] blockchain: The blockchain in which to use the provided name.
     :reqjson str name: Name to be used.

     **Example Response**